laxmikant-ainapure/upcxx/INSTALL.md

   publicly available GASNet-EX tarball.
 * `GASNET_CONFIGURE_ARGS`: List of additional command line arguments passed to GASNet's configure phase.
-* `UPCXX_LPC_INBOX=[lockfree|locked|syncfree]`.
-The implementation to use for the internal `lpc` queues of personas.
+* `UPCXX_MPSC_QUEUE=[atomic|biglock]`.
+The implementation to use for multi- producer single-consumer queues in the runtime.
-    * `lockfree`: (default) Highest performance: one atomic instruction per enqueue.
+    * `atomic`: (default) Highest performance: one atomic exchange per enqueue.
-    * `locked`: Simple mutex-based linked list.
-Lower performance, but also lower risk with respect to potential bugs in implementation.
+    * `biglock`: Naive global-mutex protected linked list.
+Low performance, but least risk with respect to potential bugs in implementation.
-    * `syncfree`: Thread unsafe queues.
-Will not function correctly in a multi-threaded context.

 # Compiling Against UPC\+\+ on the Command Line #